-Most insurance companies recommend that drivers purchase coverage above and beyond the minimum state requirements for more protection.
+Most insurance professionals recommend that drivers purchase coverage above and beyond the minimum state requirements for more protection.
 Getting more coverage means paying a higher premium, but it offers a greater level of coverage and reduces financial risk.

 Is North Carolina a no-fault state?

 Penalties for driving without insurance in North Carolina

 Driving without car insurance in North Carolina is illegal and comes with penalties.
 If a driver’s insurance policy is canceled or their coverage lapses, the North Carolina DMV will send a notification to the vehicle owner.
-The driver has 10 days within receiving the notification to respond with proof of insurance.
+The driver has 10 days after receiving the notification to respond with proof of insurance.

 If the driver does not respond to the notification within 10 days, the DMV can revoke the vehicle’s license plates and the driver will pay a $50 fine and $50 restoration fee.
 For a second offense, a driver will pay a $100 fine and $50 restoration fee, and all subsequent insurance lapses come with a $150 fine and $50 restoration fee.

 Auto insurance coverage options in North Carolina